ethereum/ethereum-org-website/src/content/community/rollup-grants/index.md

 ## Next steps and support {#Next-steps-and-support}

-User this form [!!Insert link] to submit your proposal.
+User this form [!!Insert link!!] to submit your proposal.

 For any general support questions about your submission, please email rollupgrants@ethereum.org.